 The birth of Kaizer Chiefs

-The following season, ‘Big Boy’, as the South African was soon nicknamed in America, scored 16 goals in 16 matches, ending the season as the league’s top goalscorer and being unanimously voted into the NASL All-Star Team.
+The following season, ‘Boy Boy’, as the South African was soon nicknamed in America, scored 16 goals in 16 matches, becoming the top goal scorer in the league as he was voted onto the NASL All-Star Team.

 It was far from plain sailing during the new club’s formative years.
 Many within the football fraternity viewed them as upstarts and did not want them to succeed.
 Fortunately though, most of the players bought into Motaung’s vision of setting up a club that would be run professionally, and trusted his integrity.